This post covers the GST payment dates for 2023 and provides a guide to the GST/HST credit program in Canada.

 You should inform CRA as soon as possible if your situation changes.
 This is because some changes may affect your GST credit.

 Some of the changes you should report to CRA include:

 - You, or a spouse, cease to be a resident of Canada

 A reassessment of your tax returns that changes your family net income will also affect your GST credit, but CRA will update your payments automatically from their end.

 You can contact CRA by phone or update your status using CRA My Account or the MyBenefits CRA mobile app.
-A Form RC65, Marital Status Change may also be mailed to a tax office if your marital status changes and you prefer that the paper option.
+A Form RC65, Marital Status Change may also be mailed to a tax office if your marital status changes and you prefer the paper option.

 If you don’t inform CRA on time and you’re overpaid, you’ll have to repay the overpayment.
-Your future payments will be withheld and used to cover the overpayments until the balance owing is fully paid.
+Your future payments will be withheld and used to cover the overpayments until the balance owed is fully paid.

 However, CRA has temporarily suspended this practice due to COVID-19.